 But it is not clear to RAN2 whether the configuration of both Inter-UE coordination scheme-2 and random-selection is supported or not.

-Q1: Is configuration of both Inter-UE coordination scheme-2 and random-selection is supported or not?
+Q1: Is configuration of both Inter-UE coordination scheme-2 and random-selection supported or not, for normal resource pool and for exceptional resource pool?

 2. Actions: